isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-flea-comb/index.md

 Avoid sensitive areas on your cat - When flea combing, note the sensitive area that may cause discomfort and fear on your feline friend.
 For example, if the case skin is bruised or broken by
 [flea bites](https://pestpolicy.com/do-fleas-bite-humans/)
 or anything else - be gentle in flea combing or treat the cat using soothing creams before flea combing or brushing.
-## What about an�Electronic Flea Comb?
+## What about anElectronic Flea Comb?
 Unlike your manual flea combs, manufacturers of the Electric Flea Comb claim that their device can go deep into the pet's hair, search for the fleas, kill them upon contact, and eject them from the pet's coat.